Games & Quizzes

 /ˈpresiNG/

-requiring quick or immediate action. record or other object made application of force or weight.
-To repeatedly ask someone to do something.
+(Matter, question) urgent. record or other object made application of force or weight.
+To make clothes smooth using a heated iron; iron.

 /ˈsərvəs/

 action of helping or doing work for someone.
-Ceremonies for religious purposes. perform routine maintenance or repair work on.
+Ceremonies for religious purposes.
+To help or do work for someone, e.g. in a store.